subscribe iconSubscribe to Notifications

 King Salmon

-King salmon fishing improved last week and should remain fair over the week.
-July is usually the slowest month for king salmon though.
+King salmon fishing was poor to fair over the week.
+July is usually the slowest month for king salmon.
+There are good numbers of pink salmon at Point Pogibshi, which can be challenging to target king salmon there.
+Try fishing deeper to avoid the pink salmon.
 Small troll herring or spoons behind a flasher is the most popular setup, but hootchies and tube flies will also produce fish.
 To find king salmon at any location, try setting the gear at different depths including mid-water column and 10 feet off the bottom.

 Sockeye Salmon

-There should be a few fish around Tutka Lagoon and in front of China Poot Creek.
+There should be a good number of sockeye salmon around Tutka Lagoon and in front of China Poot Creek.
 Most anglers snag these fish with weighted treble hooks.

 Emergency Orders